Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 value in the matchdict will be ``SomeName``.

-If the view execution is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is False), the view renders a template.
+If the view execution is *not* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``False``), the view callable renders a template.
 To do so, it generates a "save url" which the template use as the form post URL during rendering.
-We're lazy here, so we're trying to use the same template (``templates/edit.pt``) for the add view as well as the page edit view, so we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and BFG will render the template associated with this view to a response.
+We're lazy here, so we're trying to use the same template (``templates/edit.pt``) for the add view as well as the page edit view, so we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and :mod:`repoze.bfg` will render the template associated with this view to a response.

-If the view execution *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is True), we scrape the page body from the form data, create a Page object using the name in the matchdict ``pagename``, and obtain the page body from the request, and save it into the database using ``session.add``.
-We then redirect back to the ``view_page`` view (the default view for a page) for the newly created page.
+If the view execution *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``True``), we scrape the page body from the form data, create a Page object using the name in the matchdict ``pagename``, and obtain the page body from the request, and save it into the database using ``session.add``.
+We then redirect back to the ``view_page`` view (the :term:`default view` for a Page) for the newly created page.

 The ``edit_page`` view function
 -------------------------------